High Performance Team

 Benchmark Qualification Times

+Benchmark qualification times provide coaches with an estimate of an athlete's ability to not only complete a draft-legal triathlon but also qualify for the National Championship.
 Benchmark qualification times place emphasis on the swim as it is a key to success in draft-legal triathlon—starting the bike with the lead group(s) minimizes the chances of being lapped out.
-All athletes are expected to be active participants on a separate club-based swim program.
+All athletes are expected to be enrolled in a separate competitive swim program.

 Youth Elite Male 13–15